 Rose Park Family Aquatics Center

-The new Rose Park Family Aquatic Center also known as the 'Rose Park Adventure Cove' opens Thursday June 15th, 2017.
+The Rose Park Pool also known as the 'Rose Park Adventure Cove' opens Saturday, May 26th, 2018.
 Let the good times begin in Abilene.

 The aquatic center features two awesome slides.
 One is the 'Big Green Monster', while the second slide is called 'Big Blue'.
-The new updated pool includes a lazy river and a beach-like pool they call ‘Stingray Bay'.
+The pool includes a kiddie pool, a lazy river and a beach-like pool, called 'Stingray Bay'.

-The Rose Park Aquatic Center has a full service concession stand, so therefore no food or drinks are allowed into the pool.
-The pool will run in two swim sessions Tuesday thru Saturday and one long session Sunday and Monday’s only.
+The Rose Park Adventure Cove has a full service concession stand, so therefore no food or drinks are allowed into the pool.
+The pool will operate Tuesday-Saturday 11am to 7pm and Sunday-Monday 1pm to 7pm.

 For more about the Rose Park Family Aquatic Center, visit the City of Abilene website.